zalsafwani/thesis/steps.md

     - Edit the paths in line 8, 9, and 20 then run qc.slurm

 3. Run Qiime2
-    - Make dirctury called 'qiime2' and make sure QIIME2 version 2022.2 installed with all of the plugins listed above.
+    - Make dirctury called 'qiime2' and make sure QIIME2 version 2021.4 installed with all of the plugins listed above.
     - Bulid the manifest file using the 'manifest_builder.py' by specifiying -i acc_list_file -p path_to_the_raw_reads
     - Get the metadata.tsv in the right formate example is provided.
     - Get the latest relese for the refrence database (SILVA or Greengenes (GG)).
+    - Naive Bayes classifiers trained on: both Greengenes and Silva classifiers are available here: https://docs.qiime2.org/2020.6/data-resources/#taxonomy-classifiers-for-use-with-q2-feature-classifier
     - Make sure these files are included in the 'qiime2' directory: metadata.tsv, manifest, and refrence database.
     - Part 1 before running 'part1.slurm' check the following:
         * Edit the path in line 8, 9, and 20.